glihm/dotnet-interop-pgnd/native-aot/README.md

 In this example, the `build.[bat/sh]` is always recompiling the c program and the `libsharp`.
 This is not required is for instance only of the two is modified, you just need to recompile the one you want, in a independent fashion.

-For linux, `clang` must be installed.
+For linux, `clang` must be installed as it is used by the dotnet IL compiler.
 Libraries `libz-dev` and `libkrb5-dev` are required.